ioerger/transit2/src/pytransit/doc/source/transit_install.rst

 ::

-    sudo pip install tnseq-transit
+    > sudo pip3 install tnseq-transit

 This will automatically download and install TRANSIT as a package, and all remaining required python packages.
-Once TRANSIT is installed as a package, it can be executed as
+Once TRANSIT is installed as a package, it can be executed as a command ('transit').

 ..
 NOTE::